 If you have a drinking habit, you also want to practice good oral hygiene.
 See to it that you brush your teeth properly and replace your toothbrush every three months.
 To attain excellent oral hygiene, brush your teeth twice a day, and floss regularly.

 Alcoholic beverages are not the same, while some contain lots of sugars and colour, some do not.
-If you are going to drink regularly, drink light beer, gin, and tonic, or cava.
+If you are going to drink regularly, drink light beer, gin and tonic, or cava.
 The objective is to limit the number of harmful elements in alcohol from coming into contact with your teeth.

 Consider drinking through a straw

-Drinking alcohol through a straw will keep the elements that can cause decay and other damages to your teeth at bay.
+Drinking alcohol through a straw will keep the elements that can cause decay and other damage to your teeth at bay.
 These are the likes of sugar as well as acidity.
 When these are limited to coming in direct contact with your enamel, then the chances of eroding it decreases significantly.

 Visit your dentist regularly